jaydeelew/poker_game_gui/README.md

 # Poker Game GUI

+> **⚠️ This project is still under construction.
+Features and documentation may change.**

 A desktop Poker game built with Python and PySide6, following the MVVM (Model-View-ViewModel) architecture.
 The game supports both 5-card draw and 5-card stud variants, allowing multiple players to join, play, and determine the winner based on standard poker hand rankings.

 [GitHub Repository](https://github.com/jaydeelew/poker_game_gui)